cybergavin/nutanix_vm_create/README.md

 - Allows provisioning of VMs from different disk images
 - Allows provisioning of VMs in different subnets
+- Generates an inventory file with the IP addresses of the VMs that were created, for subsequent use by other playbooks
-- Mounts and enables Nutanix Guest Tools on the VMs after provisioning.
-Works for **AHV Clusters** only.
+- If enabled, mounts and enables Nutanix Guest Tools on the VMs after provisioning.
+Works for **AHV Clusters** only

   *NOTE:* The Nutanix Guest Agent must be present in the disk image and the Nutanix Guest Agent service on the VM must be restarted after provisioning.

-- Creates VMs with **UEFI** boot config
+- Creates VMs with **UEFI** boot config by default.
+This may be overriden globally in the vars/main.yml variables file.

 Requirements
 ------------